Phone-GWP-group

 Protective foam inserts - such as those manufactured from Plastazote® - can be calculated to give specific levels of protection

-But how can you tell if you should be using protective foam inserts?
+How can you tell if you should use protective foam inserts?

-Well, there are usually a number of tell-tale signs, or specific factors relevant to your business, that can help you decipher if they could help your operations.
+Well, there are usually several tell-tale signs, or specific factors to your business, that can help you decipher if they could help your operations:

 Problems with increased costs and upset customers

-And whilst some levels of returns will always be likely if this becomes common – or even relatively frequent – it can seriously damage your customer relationships.
+Whilst some levels of returns will always be likely if this becomes common —or even relatively frequent —it can seriously damage your customer relationships.

-This is why a level of damages in transit – and the associated customer returns – can be a sign that you need to consider using foam protection.
+This is why damage in transit and the associated customer returns can be a sign that you should consider using foam protection.

-Unfortunately, there are a number of other factors that make ascertaining the correct type and application of foam a bit more complicated (which are covered later in this article).
+Unfortunately, several other factors make ascertaining the correct type and application of foam protection a bit more complicated (which are covered later in this guide).

-However, if you are sending out rare, very high value, specialist or “business critical” parts or equipment, then the potential cost of not using engineered foam inserts is considerably higher than that of implementing them.
+However, suppose you are sending out rare, very high-value, specialist, or “business-critical” parts or equipment.
+In that case, the potential cost of not using engineered foam inserts is considerably higher than the cost of implementing them.

 Transit damage